 When the chicks hatch they weigh about 58 grams (2 ounces).

 31. Won’t the babies fall out of the nest?

-Nestling don’t usually fall out of the nest unless disturbed, such as if a predator attacks.
+Nestlings don’t usually fall out of the nest unless disturbed, such as if a predator attacks.
 Nestlings seem to know that they shouldn’t stray far!

 32. Why is that big one picking on that little one?

-This is a natural, well documented behavior for nestlings of some bird species, including Red-tailed Hawks.
+This is a natural, well-documented behavior for nestlings of some bird species, including Red-tailed Hawks.
 In some cases, the aggression may be a way for the birds to tussle and hone their skills, such as when kittens or puppies in a litter tumble about and fight.
 In other cases, especially when food is scarce, aggression may result from competition for food.
 Usually the older siblings are bigger and may peck the younger siblings.
 During food shortages, the older chicks may be the only ones to survive.
 Fortunately, the Cornell campus seems to provide lots of food for the hawks.
 Aggression toward one another usually disappears within two weeks of hatching.

 33. Will the nestlings be OK?

 Sometimes behaviors that look alarming, such as repeated pecking, do not result in serious injury.
 In other cases, especially during food shortages, intense aggression may result in one sibling killing the other.
 Because prey is abundant in the area, we hope that all the young will survive.